First 4 Letters of a BIP39 Mnemonic Recovery Seed Phrase

 Your 12-24 recovery seed phrase most likely comes from the Bitcoin Improvement Proposal: 39 (BIP 39).
 BIP 39 is the use of a mnemonic phrase -- a group of easy to remember words -- to serve as your back up recovery in the event your wallet becomes compromised.

 These words are pulled from a specific list of 2048 words.
-In this list, the first 4 letters are unique to each word. (including the words that only have 3 letters -- think of a "blank" as a letter)
+In this list, the first 4 letters are unique to each word.

-That means if you have the first 4 letters, you know the rest of the word by looking for those first 4 letters in the BIP39 list.
+That means if you have the first 4 letters, you know the rest of the word by looking for those first 4 letters in the BIP39 wordlist.
 Some wallets will even fill in the rest of the word once the first 4 letters are entered.

 As an authoritative source, the BIP 39 documentation specifically states the following: